 The report is in three volumes.
 This Volume One contains an introduction.
-Volume Two contains amendments to Title 33 of the Portland City Code.
-Title 33 contains all the City's planning zoning regulations.
-Volume Three contains amendments to five other titles of the Portland City Code concerning a variety of matters other than planning and zoning.
+Volume Two contains amendments to Title 33 of the Portland City Code, which includes all the City's planning zoning regulations.
+Volume Three contains amendments to four other titles of the Portland City Code concerning a variety of matters other than planning and zoning.

 Comments describing proposed amendments may be found on the pages facing the code changes in both Volumes Two and Three of this report.
 Language to be added to City codes is indicated by underlined text and language to be removed is indicated by strikethrough text.
-Language to remain the same is indicated by plain text.
+Language to remain unchanged is indicated by plain text.